kubernetes/website/content/en/blog/_posts/2022-09-14-pod-has-network-condition.md

 even if the container runtime is not able to successfully initialize the pod sandbox environment.

-Relative to either situation above, the `PodReadyToStartContainers` condition surfaces more accurate data around when the pod runtime sandbox was initialized with networking configured so that the kubelet can proceed to launch user-configured containers (including init containers) in the pod.
+Relative to either situation above, the `PodHasNetwork` condition surfaces more accurate data around when the pod runtime sandbox was initialized with networking configured so that the kubelet can proceed to launch user-configured containers (including init containers) in the pod.

 ### Special Cases

-If a pod specifies `hostNetwork` as `"True"`, the `PodReadyToStartContainers` condition is set to `"True"` based on successful creation of the pod sandbox while the network configuration state of the pod sandbox is ignored.
+If a pod specifies `hostNetwork` as `"True"`, the `PodHasNetwork` condition is set to `"True"` based on successful creation of the pod sandbox while the network configuration state of the pod sandbox is ignored.
 This is because the CRI implementation typically skips any pod sandbox network configuration when